Proclamation Request

 • The Governor's Office only acknowledges requests from in-state organizations.
 If a national organization wishes to request a proclamation, please identify a local affiliate or sponsor to submit a request for consideration.

-• The Governor's Office must receive a complete request and draft Proclamation at least 30 days prior to the date you wish to receive the document to allow for approval and production.
+• The Governor's Office must receive a complete request and draft proclamation at least 30 days prior to the date you wish to receive the document to allow for approval and production.
 Information packets and/or suggested national proclamations will not be accepted for consideration.

 • The Governor's Office may grant or decline any proclamation request without comment at any time.